terminus-community/ttracker/README.md

 * basic admin panel
 * ability to create and delete projects
 * ability to start tracking time on a project

+## Server-side

+* JWT auth routes
+* Admin panel to add and delete users (yes, manually, we can improve it later)

+## Client-side: a GUI app

+Login:

+* ask user for the server URL, login, password
+* log on a server using supplied login and password
+* open the base view

+Main view:

+* show a list of the projects, a button to create one and delete one
+* when a project is picked, enable "start" button
+* track when user has no activity, show a pause notification, pause tracking in 1 minute